LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Our Method: LSHBloom

 \subsection{Querying}

 Querying a document against the index is a similar process to insertion.
 We compute the document's MinHash signature, group the rows into bands, and then hash each band as described in \autoref{sec:method_insert}.
 If there is a collision for any band of signatures, we mark that document as a duplicate.
 This approach mimics the original MinHashLSH procedure and gives the same probabilistic guarantees with respect to the Jaccard similarity of candidate pairs, with a slight increase in false positive probability due to our use of Bloom filters.
-However, the false positive probability is configurable and can be set to be arbitrarily low (in our experiments, we set the effective false positive rate as low as 1e-5).
+However, the false positive probability is configurable and can be set to be arbitrarily low.
+An additional benefit of LSHBloom is that the false positive overhead is analytically boundable, as we demonstrate below.